Nihaljain-10/600px/README.md

 [Live Application](https://600pxnihal.netlify.app/)

-- 600px is an movie streaming app.
-Users can search for movies and learn about movies, as well as the cast of the movie.
-Navigating through the application is made simple with help of a AI voice chatbot.
-600px also provides ratings of movies.It uses TMDB API to fetch live real time movies.
+- 600px is an movie streaming app that uses TMDB API to fetch live real time movies.Created a movie search service that provide deep details about movies,actors,inside details, and a fully functional account system where users can log in and favorite movies.

-- 600px uses Alan AI to give the website life, ask Alan "what does this app do?","Make it dark","Make it light","Login","Logout","Go to top rated","Go to Popular"."Go to Comedy","Go to Horror","Surprise Me","Search for Blackpanther",etc..
+- 600px uses Alan AI that is used to increase the site accessibility and give the website life, ask Alan "what does this app do?","Make it dark","Make it light","Login","Logout","Go to top rated","Go to Popular"."Go to Comedy","Go to Horror","Surprise Me","Search for Blackpanther",etc..

 - 600px combines the desire to unleash powerful creativity with the industry's most advanced JavaScript tools including React.js, Redux, Material UI, Alan AI, and more.